quicwg/base-drafts/draft-ietf-quic-recovery.md

-ApplicationData prioritizes completing the handshake, prevents the client from sending a 0-RTT packet on a PTO before it knows the server has accepted 0-RTT, and prevents the server from sending a 1-RTT packet on a PTO before before it has the keys to process a 1-RTT acknowledgment.
+ApplicationData prioritizes completing the handshake, prevents the client from sending a 0-RTT packet on a PTO before it knows the server has accepted 0-RTT, and prevents the server from sending a 1-RTT packet on a PTO before it has the keys to process a 1-RTT acknowledgment.

 When a PTO timer expires, the PTO period MUST be set to twice its current value.
 This exponential reduction in the sender's rate is important because